-- (d) Standards: Attorneys who meet the minimum standards of training or experience as set forth in Local Rule 13.5, as demonstrated by the evidence submitted along with a Certification of Competency, will be deemed competent to practice before the juvenile court in dependency cases except as provided in subdivision (e) of this rule. - (e) Prior Conduct or Performance: - (1) Initial Finding.
-Upon submission of an initial or renewal Certification of Competency, the court may determine that a particular attorney does not meet minimum competency standards based on the conduct or performance of that attorney before the court in a dependency case within the six-month period prior to the submission of the certification. - (2) Notice.
+(c) Prior Conduct or Performance:

+(1) Initial Finding.
+Upon submission of a Certification of Competency, the court may determine that a particular attorney does not meet minimum competency standards based on the conduct or performance of that attorney before the court in a dependency case within the six month period prior to the submission of the certification.

+- (2) Notice.
 The court will provide notice of this determination to the attorney.
 The attorney will have 10 court days after the date of the notice to request a hearing before the court concerning the court's determination.
 If the attorney does not request a hearing within that period of time, the court's determination will become final. - (3) Hearing: If the attorney requests a hearing, the hearing will be held as soon as practicable after the attorney's request therefor.
 The attorney will be given at least 10 court days notice of the hearing.
 The hearing may be held in chambers.
 The hearing will not be open to the public.
 The court may designate a commissioner, referee, judge pro tempore, or any qualified member of the bar to act as hearing officer.
 At the hearing, the attorney must present arguments to the hearing officer with respect to the court's determination.
 Within 10 court days after the hearing, the court or hearing officer must issue a written determination upholding, reversing or amending the court's original determination.
 The hearing decision is the final determination of the court with respect to the matter.
-A copy of the hearing decision must be provided to the attorney. - (f) Lawyers from Outside San Benito County: In the case of an attorney who maintains his or her principal office outside of San Benito county, proof of certification by the juvenile court of the California county in which the attorney maintains an office will be sufficient evidence of competence to appear in a juvenile proceeding in this court.
+A copy of the hearing decision must be provided to the attorney. - (d) Lawyers from Outside San Benito County: In the case of an attorney who maintains his or her principal office outside of San Benito county, proof of certification by the juvenile court of the California county in which the attorney maintains an office will be sufficient evidence of competence to appear in a juvenile proceeding in this court.